maximLeontiev/i18next-endings-postprocessor/README.md

 In many languages, words endings depend not only on plural or singular form, but also on the number itself.
 For example, in Russian, the word "day" has three forms: "день", "дня" and "дней".
 This postprocessor allows you to use such forms in your translations.

 It built on top of native [Intl.PluralRules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/PluralRules).

-> Warning! `i18next` has [built-in pluralization support](https://www.i18next.com/translation-function/plurals).
-The only difference is that this postprocessor allows you to use many counters in the one string.
+This postprocessor allows you to use many counters in the one string.
 It helps to safe full sentence meaning in one key.

 ### Getting started